tigjaw/tigjaw/README.md

   </li>

   <li>
-    I'm new to GitHub and getting up to speed!
+    I'm new to GitHub and quickly getting up to speed!
   </li>

   <li>